bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Everything-You-Need-To-Know-About-Relational-Databases--SQL--PostgreSQL-and-Sequelize-To-Build-.md

 **Create a user for the relational database management system**

 -   <span id="f4dc">Within psql, we can create a user with the CREATE USER {username} {WITH options} command.</span>
--   <span id="7eda">The most common options we ll want to use are WITH PASSWORD 'mypassword’ to provide a password for the user we are creating, CREATEDB to allow the user to create new databases, or SUPERUSER to create a user with all elevated permissions.</span>
+-   <span id="7eda">The most common options we ll want to use are WITH PASSWORD 'mypassword' to provide a password for the user we are creating, CREATEDB to allow the user to create new databases, or SUPERUSER to create a user with all elevated permissions.</span>

 **Create a database in the database management system**